 Teething pains aside, there’s nothing more charming when your little one opens his or her mouth and gives you a gap-toothed smile.
 There’s just something about those little baby teeth as they come in one at a time, providing your bouncing babe with charm and personality like nothing else.

-It’s generally recommended that, if you are breastfeeding, that you provide your child breastmilk for up to the first 2 years of his or her life.
+It’s generally recommended that, if you are breastfeeding, you provide your child breastmilk for up to the first 2 years of his or her life.
 As most infants begin teething around their first year, it’s almost inevitable that your little girl or boy will be breastfeeding with growing teeth.

 No, It Doesn’t Hurt – Probably